ntrrg/ntweb-history/content/projects/ntweb/index.en.md

 Retrieves all the indexable elements for search engines.
 It is an array of objects, and every object has the `url`, `type`, `title`, `description` and `content` properties.
-The value of the `content` property is base64 encoded.
+The value of the `content` property is base64 encoded, notice that this contains a UTF-8 string and JavaScript strings are UTF-16.

 **Note:** this doesn't have the common properties.